Contribution of expert aggregation to temperature prediction part i: Introduction

+At Meteo France, BOA has been used operationally for several years with a 60 days sliding window to predict 2 meters above the ground temperature.
+The workflow is as follows: first, the NWP models are run; then they are post-processed; finally, the expert aggregation method combines both the raw models and the PPMs.

+In this study, we combine the raw and post-processed Integrated Forecasting System (IFS), forecasts of Application of Research to Operations at Mesoscale (AROME), Action de Recherche Petite Echelle Grande Echelle (ARPEGE) and quantiles of the post processed Prévision d’Ensemble ARPEGE (PEARP).
+We use raw models but also PPMs as they perform better on average, and we also want to improve them further.
+Hence, we post-process models that have already been post-processed, which represents a significant challenge in terms of making further improvements.
+To do so, we will use EWA, BOA, MLprod and MLpol and compare them to NBM and to the experts and their convex combinations in the spirit of EA.

+Our main result is that one can outperform NBM and all the individual experts including the PPMs by using EA (see Table \ref{rmse_ewa_boa_MLpol_with_grad_with_pearp}).
+Furthermore, to the best of our knowledge, it is the first time that EA for deterministic temperature forecasting is done with raw NWP models, PPMs and quantiles of a post processed ensemble NWP model.
+We also think that it is the first time that aggregation strategies which are adapted for worst cases (EWA) are compared with EAs which are more adaptive (BOA, MLpol and MLprod), and should be more suited to temperature forecasting.

-In this paper therefore, we will firstly present the theoretical framework and some state of the art aggregation strategies along with their theoretical guarantees.
-In the second part, we will look at the improvements that can be achieved thanks to these algorithms, especially how they compete with the best expert.
-We will also look at the effect of adding biased experts in order to include almost systematically the observed temperature between the coldest and the warmest expert.
-We will then try to compete with the best convex combination of experts and observe certain limits of these EA.
-Finally we will see if it is possible to handle these limitations with sliding windows.
+The paper is organized as follows.
+In Section \ref{section_theoretical_framework}, we present the theoretical framework, in particular we present the algorithms of EWA, BOA, MLprod and MLpol along with their theoretical guarantees.
+In the third Section, we present the data and experts that we used, how we evaluated the forecasts and we present our benchmarks.
+In the fourth Section, we first examine the influence of the set of experts on EA.
+Then we show how EA improves temperature predictions, especially compared to the best expert, the uniform aggregation and the best convex combination of experts and NBM.
+Finally, we will point out some limitations and see if it is possible to handle these limitations with sliding windows.
+Section \ref{section_conclusion} contains the conclusion which is followed by the Appendix.